FasterXML/jackson-dataformats-text/csv/README.md

 Pojo value = r.readValue(csvInput);
 ```

-For full description of all configurability, please see [CsvSchema](../../../wiki/CsvSchema).
+For a full description of all configurability, please see [CsvSchema](../../../wiki/CsvSchema).

 # Documentation